Szymon Włodarczyk: Club career

-On 1 December 2021, he scored his first goal for Legia Warsaw, in the Polish Cup away fixture against Motor Lublin 2–1.
+On 1 December 2021, he scored his first goal for Legia Warsaw, in a 2–1 Polish Cup away win against Motor Lublin.

 On 25 May 2022, he moved on free transfer to Górnik Zabrze, signing a three-year contract.

+On 7 July 2023, Austrian side Sturm Graz announced the signing of Włodarczyk on a four-year deal, for a fee exceeding €2 million.
+In his first season, he scored nine goals in 40 appearances across all competitions, as Sturm reached the round of 16 of the 2023–24 UEFA Europa Conference League, and won a domestic double for the first time since the 1998–99 season.

+On 27 August 2024, Włodarczyk joined Salernitana in Italy on loan with an option to buy and a conditional obligation to buy.

+On 22 August 2025, Włodarczyk moved to Eredivisie side Excelsior on loan.

 Personal life

 Włodarczyk is the son of Piotr Włodarczyk, a former Polish international and Legia Warsaw forward.